Hands up—who loves their body?

 Body Confidence vs Body Positivity

-Body confidence is not the same thing as body positivity, Michelle explains.
+Body confidence is not the same thing as body positivity.

 My Body Confidence Journey

-My body confidence took a major spill at puberty, and I don’t think I ever really recovered that joyful freedom from self-consciousness.
+My body confidence took a major spill at puberty, and I don’t think I ever really recovered that joyful freedom from self-consciousness about my looks.

 It wasn’t just in my head.
-My pediatrician had told me and my mother that my ideal weight for my height was 135 lbs.
+My pediatrician had told me that my ideal weight for my height was 135 lbs.
 I hadn’t been that skinny since junior high.

 (Over the next 25 years, I hit my “ideal weight” only twice—both when I was under unbearable stress and couldn’t eat.)